canonical/operator-workflows/README.md

 The runner image will be set to the value of `bases[0].build-on[0]` in the `charmcraft.yaml` file, defaulting to ubuntu-22.04 if the file does not exist.

-* release: Promotes a charm from the selected origin channel to the selected target channel. .
+* promote_charm: Promotes a charm from the selected origin channel to the selected target channel. .
 The following parameters are available for this workflow:

 | Name | Type | Default | Description |
 |--------------------|----------|--------------------|-------------------|